Motaz Azaiza: 2023–present

 Before the Hamas-led attack on Israel on 7 October 2023, Azaiza's profile on Instagram had approximately 25,000 followers.
 On 13 October, his Instagram account was restricted, but access was restored the following day.
 His follower count had increased to one million by 17 October, nine million by October 30, 12.5 million by November 3, and 13 million by November 7.
 As of 27 December, Azaiza's Instagram profile had 17.5 million followers, with the number reaching over 18 million by January 2024.

 In January 2024, Azaiza appeared on Mehdi Hasan's final show with MSNBC to discuss the dangers of reporting from Gaza under Israel's bombardment.
 Later that month, after 108 days of reporting, Azaiza and some of his family evacuated to Egypt and then Doha, Qatar via Al-Arish Airport, their first time on a plane.
 Azaiza subsequently began meeting with ministers, diplomats, and media figures to share his accounts, frustrated that his attempts to broadcast what was happening in Gaza had not changed things.

 On his first civilian flight, Azaiza flew to Istanbul on 26 February 2024, beginning his travels to "show, tell and speak more".
 He then went to Geneva, Switzerland on 8 March for the FIFDH, appearing on a panel with Farah Nabulsi and Mohamed Jabaly at the premiere of Jabaly's film Life is Beautiful.
 Azaiza visited American universities for talks in April, including a Committee to Protect Journalists (CPJ) panel, and went to London in May, where he joined protests and gave a speech on Nakba Day.

 In August, English band Massive Attack invited Azaiza to speak on stage at their Bristol concert, which garnered an audience of over 30 thousand.
 He also paid visit to Derry, where he was welcomed by mayor Lilian Seenoi-Barr and interviewed by actress Jamie-Lee O'Donnell.
 In September, he featured on the BBC News programme HARDTalk.

+In an interview with journalist Ahmed Bikaoui published in September 2026, Azaiza said that he had recorded crowds abusing Israeli hostages in Gaza on 7 October, but refrained from publishing the videos for fear that Israeli forces would identify and kill individuals depicted in his footage.
+He said a proposal that included disarmament of Hamas had been on the table around 11 October and that it could have prevented the loss of lives in Gaza.
+He criticized Hamas for its conduct in the war, saying that "From 7 October until today, show me one Palestinian in Gaza who was protected by Hamas's weapons.
+No one."

+In the same interview he said he had been in a Hamas-affiliated Whatsapp group called Smart which included Hamas media people and Gazan journalists.
+He left the group after being attacked and insulted there.